erdg/pl-defmacro/README.md

 But after you write a couple macros in this style you realize that most of it is boilerplate code.

-PicoLisp macros tend to use a variable number of unevaluated arguments, `Lst` in the example above.
+PicoLisp macros tend to use a variable number of unevaluated arguments (`Lst` in the example above).
 The `let` form destructures this list to the named parameters we are going to use in our macro.
 And then we `eval` a `cl-backquote-form` with the parameters filled in.

-`defmacro` simply writes that boilerplate code for us.
+`defmacro` simply writes the boilerplate code for us.
 If we look at the definition of `defmacro`, we can see the similarities to the definition of `aif%` above.

 ```
 (de defmacro Lst